Buddy Boeheim gets dad back to Sweet 16 as Syracuse tops WVU

 BIG PICTURE

-Syracuse: Once again, getting into the tournament as a bubble team did Syracuse no harm.
-The Orange have advanced to the Sweet 16 each time they've been given a double-digit seeding, reaching the Final Four as a 10 in 2016 and the Sweet 16 as an 11 in 2018.
-That more recent run ended when Boeheim's bunch lost to Duke and Mike Krzyzewski, the only previous tourney game between 900-win coaches.
+Syracuse: The Orange are the bubble team nobody wants to play.
+They have advanced to the Sweet 16 each time they’ve been given a double-digit seeding, reaching the Final Four as a 10 in 2016 and the Sweet 16 as an 11 in 2018.
+That more recent run ended when Jim Boeheim’s bunch lost to Duke and Mike Krzyzewski, the only previous tourney game between 900-win coaches.
+Syracuse lost in the first round two years ago when Buddy Boeheim was a freshman role player.